 The key to coping stress at work with this is anticipating stress factors and avoiding them if possible, practicing relaxation techniques, and better managing your time.

 Consider the benefits of an intentional recovery plan when you’re on the verge of a situation of stress.
-Implement strategies that’ll promote a preventive recovery plan.
+Implement strategies that will promote a preventive recovery plan.
 This will boost your cognitive and physical performances, as well as your overall well-being.

 Remember, however, that if you’re finding it hard to cope with stress at work, you should consider speaking with a mental health professional.
 Therapy can help you develop coping mechanisms, learn how to express and deal with your emotions, and address unhealthy patterns and other inadequate responses to stress and anxiety.